 Damon is a graduate of the Houston Black Leadership Institute, a subsidiary leadership program within the Greater Houston Black Chamber.
 He remains heavily involved in community service/outreach through various civic and faith-based organizations.

-ALBERT WEI - Chief Program Officer
+ALBERT WEI - Chief Strategy & Growth Officer

 Albert started his work in education as an undergraduate student at Rice University, and has taught in some of Houston’s most disadvantaged schools.
 Albert is a recipient of the Salman Khan Commencement Award for Educational Entrepreneurship at Rice University for his work in education domestically and abroad.